In this post we will learn how to safely connect two or more transistors in parallel, these can be BJTs or mosfets, we will discuss both.

 Unlike the BJTs, mosfets do not have the negative temperature coefficient problems, and therefore are free from the thermal runaway situations due to overheating.

-On the contrary, these devices exhibit a positive temperature coefficient characteristics, meaning the devices begin conducting less efficiently and begin blocking current as its begins to get warmer.
+On the contrary, these devices exhibit a positive temperature coefficient characteristics, meaning the devices begin conducting less efficiently and begin blocking current as it begins getting warmer.

-Therefore while connecting mosfets in parallel you do not have to worry about anything, and you may simply go ahead hooking them up in parallel, without depending on any current limiting resistors as shown below, except the gate resistor which must be included with each mosfet separately....although this is not too critical..
+Therefore while connecting mosfets in parallel we do not have to worry much about anything, and you may simply go ahead hooking them up in parallel, without depending on any current limiting resistors, as shown below.
+However using separate gate resistors for each of the mosfets should be considered....although this is not too critical..